Entry criteria for the honors program in the Department of Modern Languages and Cultures (MLC) are:

 For students majoring in comparative literature there will be an advisory committee in charge of reviewing candidates’ applications for the honors program.

 Participation in a study abroad program will be considered a positive factor for the student's admission.
 Students interested in being considered for the honors program should complete an application (DOC).

 The entire program may be completed in the senior year, or students may elect to take the section/advanced course for honors credit in the spring of the junior year if they have been admitted to the honors program.

 The program consists of the following three components, each of which is a four-credit unit:

-- CLT 389: Major Seminar (students are strongly encouraged to enroll in this course in their junior year if possible)
+- CLT 389: Research Seminar (students are strongly encouraged to enroll in this course in their junior year if possible)

 - One seminar or upper-level course within the student's area of concentration and approved by the faculty

 The thesis must be written under the guidance of a professor in a 393 course.

 The thesis should be in one of the following formats: